awsdocs/amazon-ec2-user-guide/doc_source/placement-groups.md

 ## Tag a placement group<a name="tag-placement-group"></a>

 To help categorize and manage your existing placement groups, you can tag them with custom metadata\.
-For more information about how tags work, see [Tagging your Amazon EC2 resources](Using_Tags.md)\.
+For more information about how tags work, see [Tag your Amazon EC2 resources](Using_Tags.md)\.

 When you tag a placement group, the instances that are launched into the placement group are not automatically tagged\.
 You need to explicitly tag the instances that are launched into the placement group\.
-For more information, see [Adding a tag when you launch an instance](Using_Tags.md#instance-details-tags)\.
+For more information, see [Add a tag when you launch an instance](Using_Tags.md#instance-details-tags)\.

 You can view, add, and delete tags using the *new* console and the command line tools\.